Anilk6/Australian-Car-Prices---EDA/README.md

 Seats: Seating capacity of the car.
 Price: Price of the car in the local currency.

+## Data Cleaning
+The dataset has undergone preprocessing and cleaning procedures to ensure consistency and reliability.
+Cleaning steps may include handling missing values, standardizing data formats, and removing duplicates or outliers.

-# Potential Use Cases
+## Potential Use Cases
 Analyzing price trends based on brand, model, and year.
 Predictive modeling for pricing using machine learning algorithms.
 Understanding the impact of mileage, transmission, and other factors on pricing.
 Visualizing geographical variations in car prices across different locations.

+## Usage and Examples
+Explore the Jupyter Notebook provided in this repository (EDA-Australian Car Prices.ipynb) for sample analyses, visualizations, and code examples utilizing this dataset.

-# Data Source
+## Data Source
 The data in this repository is collected from Kaggle and compiled for analysis purposes related to Australian car prices.

-# Acknowledgment
+## Acknowledgment
 We appreciate the efforts of all contributors and sources involved in collecting and compiling this dataset.